web3data/web3data-js/docs/api.md

 #### getFunctions(id, filterOptions)

-Retrieves the block functions/internalMessages executed at a specific block
+Retrieves the block functions/internalMessages executed at a specific block.